javascript-queen/ECOLE-42-Libft-with-GNL-Project/README.md

-# School-21-Libft-with-GNL-Project
+# Ecole-42-Libft-with-GNL-Project

-My first project Libft at School 21 in Kazan.
+My first project Libft at L'ecole 42.
 I also added my fourth project (get_next_line) to the library.

 ⭐ The [link](https://drive.google.com/file/d/1p7UzFkzZIeNiSpDm0HbemQpgi73Er0Jo/view?usp=sharing) to the description of the Libft project.